apache/nuttx/boards/arm/kinetis/twr-k64f120m/README.txt

       need to provide some custom logic in the Freedcom K64F configuration to set up that PHY interrupt.

-    - In addtion to the PHY interrupt, the Network Monitor also requires the following setting:
+    - In addition to the PHY interrupt, the Network Monitor also requires the following setting:

         CONFIG_NETDEV_PHY_IOCTL.
 Enable PHY IOCTL commands in the Ethernet